Mouri69/Talking-Mirror/README.md

 ### 🤖 AI-Powered Responses
 - **OpenAI Integration**: Uses GPT-3.5-turbo for intelligent, contextual responses
+- **Unlimited Conversations**: No token limits - talk as much as you want!
 - **Fallback Mode**: Works offline with pre-written responses if no API key is provided
 - **Smart Mood System**: AI adapts its personality based on the selected mood
 - **Real-time Generation**: Each response is unique and generated on-the-fly
+- **Free-flowing Chat**: Detailed, conversational responses with follow-up questions

 ### 🎭 Multiple Personalities
 The mirror has different moods that influence its AI responses: